mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

 ## Set up local environment
 To run tests locally you need to make sure you have copied the configuration template `UITests.xcconfig.template` to `UITests.xcconfig` and set up the configuration attributes.
 The configuration attributes you're mostly likely to want to set custom values for are at the top:
 ```
-// Pin code of the iOS device under test
+// Pin code of the iOS device under test.
 IOS_DEVICE_PIN_CODE =

 // UUID to identify test runs.
 Should be unique per test device.
 Generate with for example uuidgen on macOS.